Gwyn Jay Allen

-No one can dispute that Gwyn Jay Allen is a natural born entertainer.
-He served his musical apprenticeship singing and playing guitar on the train, and it wasn’t until 1992 that he entered the limelight with a residency at the Park Lane Hilton and later the world famous The Dorchester Hotel.
+No one can dispute that Gwyn Jay Allen isn’t a natural born entertainer.
+Born in the UK to Sierra Leonean parents, he served his musical apprenticeship singing and playing guitar on London trains and in 1992 he landed a residency at the Park Lane Hilton and later at the world famous The Dorchester Hotel.

-Gwyn went on to star as Cab Calloway in the in the long running smash hit West End Musical ‘The Blues Brothers’.
-Gwyn’s life long love of the work of Louis ‘Satchmo’ Armstrong propelled him to TV stardom when he became a finalist in the UK’s ITV ‘Stars in Their Eyes’ show.
-He has since gone on to make many more featured TV appearances.
+Gwyn went on to star as Cab Calloway in the smash hit West End Musical ‘The Blues Brothers’ and his lifelong work and love for Louis ‘Satchmo’ Armstrong propelled him to TV stardom when he became a finalist on the UK’s popular TV show ‘Stars in Their Eyes’.

 He released his second album ‘I Love Louis’ - a Creole Tribute to Louis Armstrong which has toured all corners of the world and features European Jazz Artist of the Year pianist Alex Wilson and the late Grammy Award winner trumpeter, Roy Hargrove.
 A stella performance at Louis Armstrong’s New York House Museum together with performing Louis classics live on the Sir Michael Parkinson’s show at The London Palladium with the infamous 60-piece BBC Orchestra and Big Band just sealed it!
 Gwyn continues to tour the world with his ‘I Love Louis’ stage adaptation of the extravagant life of Louis Armstrong.

 Gwyn Jay Allen is currently working on the release of his third solo album ‘Freetown – The Return’.
 We await a blend of spiced up contemporary treat of songs with a mixture of Soul, Blues, Jazz and West African Folk flavours